whitneyburton/portfolios/students/1608-back/erin-pintozzi/20161111-erin-pintozzi-m2.markdown

 ### Giving Feedback

+* Phyllis, I've really enjoyed pairing with you throughout this module.
+It's been really fun to experience all the things you're learning each week and to practice those skills with you.
+You do a great job of working through drills and tasks and knowing what things you'd like to work on when we pair to make good use of the time.
+You give code your full attention and thought to really understand why things happen the way they do which is a wonderful skill to keep practicing.
+I'm confident that with time you'll be flying through those drills because I've seen you learn so much over the last 6 weeks.

 * Ali, working with you has been a lot of fun and I've learned tons.
 I think we have a similar style of how we approach programming so working with you also felt very natural and easy.
 Your note-keeping, precision, and thoughtfulness toward our approach resulted in our group attaining higher quality project that I'm super proud of.
 Keep practicing not letting perfection drive out the good.
 You write great code and are awesome at refactoring, so I know this is something that you will easily keep improving while you knock out great projects.

 * Megan, what a great surprise to have the opportunity to together again on a group project.
 First off, I think we did sooo much better with the planning and workflow that we struggled with in Mod 1.
 You  make intentional decisions that help us get code right the first time, and you also have a persistence to help keep the team's head up and get things done.
 I'm sure you experienced moments of frustration, but honestly, it never really showed which is an unbelievable quality to have on a team and one that I think would make you an excellent team leader.